athaeryn/farfetched/README.md

 ## API

-### farfetched(options)
+### farfetched(url, options)

 Creates a handler and returns its ID.

-Options:

-- `url`

-    The URL to match and mock.
+`url` is the URL to match and mock.

+`options` is an object and can have the following properties:

 - `response`

-    The response object to return, or a function that returns it.
+    The response object to return.

 ### farfetched.clear(id)